CharlieCrisp/cython-workshop/README.md

 # Cython workshop
-This repo accompanies a presentation by Charlie Crisp about basic Cython.
+This repo contains code to give a short introduction to Cython for beginners.
+Some knowledge of Python and C/C++ is assumed.
-This repo provides code that you can run and reference from the presentation, but is not intended to function as a standalone resource.
+This repo probably shouldn't be used as a standalone workshop.

 This workshop will cover:
   - What are Python C Extensions